Lime plaster: Advantages

 Lime plaster is permeable and allows for the diffusion and evaporation of moisture.
 However, when properly worked with pozzolanic agents and animal fat, it becomes impermeable.

 The elevated pH of the lime in the plaster acts as a fungicide, preventing mold from growing in lime plaster.

 Disadvantages

 Non-hydraulic lime plaster sets slowly and is quite caustic while wet, with a pH of 12.
 Plasterers must take care to protect themselves or use mild acids as vinegar or lemon juice to neutralize chemical burn.
 When the plaster is dry, the pH falls to about 8.6.
 Non-hydraulic lime plaster requires moisture to set and has to be prevented from drying for several days.
 The number of qualified tradesmen capable of plastering with lime has declined due to industrialization, deskilling of trade crafts, and widespread adoption of drywall and gypsum veneer plaster.

+Venetian Plaster Techniques

+Venetian plaster is a type of polished plaster that is widely used for wall and ceiling finishes.
+It consists of a mixture of plaster and marble dust, which is applied in thin layers using a spatula or trowel.
+The technique involves applying multiple layers of the plaster mixture and then burnishing the surface to create a smooth finish with the illusion of depth and texture.

+There are various techniques that can be used to achieve different effects with Venetian plaster.
+Marmorino is one such technique, which involves adding marble dust to the plaster mixture to create a polished marble-like appearance.
+Scagliola is another technique that imitates various types of stone, while sgraffito involves scratching the surface of the plaster to reveal different layers and create decorative patterns.

+When left un-burnished, Venetian plaster has a rough and stone-like matte finish.
+However, when applied correctly and burnished, it can result in a highly polished, rock-hard finish that resembles marble.
+This makes Venetian plaster an excellent alternative to expensive and heavy marble installations, as it can be used on surfaces such as columns, corbels, and curved walls.